wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 Despite of this, Angus managed to run a Rails web server with NoGC.

 The next step is supporting MarkSweep.
-MarkSweep is a non-moving collector, so we only need to focus on identifying garbages and not worry about pointer updating at this moment.
+MarkSweep is a non-moving collector, so we only need to focus on identifying garbage and not worry about pointer updating at this moment.
 The VM needs to implement a stop-the-world mechanism to stop all mutator threads when GC is triggered, a root scanner to visit roots on the stack as well as in global data structures, and an object scanner that